- How long does it take to teach a dog to “leave it”?

 For dogs who need to learn “leave it” to ignore passersby, you’re going to build in a similar way.
 Start by asking them to ignore pedestrians.

-Make sure you’re giving them the “leave it” command when they are about to move toward the target, not after they’ve gotten too close, at which point they’re less likely to follow the direction.
-As with addressing reactivity, take it slow and give your dog ample space from tempting or offending objects to calmly react to your command.
+Make sure you’re giving them the “leave it” cue when they are about to move toward the target, not after they’ve gotten too close, at which point they’re less likely to follow the direction.
+As with addressing reactivity, take it slow and give your dog ample space from tempting or offending objects to calmly react to your cue.

 From there, you can start asking them to ignore more distracting passersby, such as runners, skateboarders, and cyclists.
-In these more difficult contexts, where your dog’s reaction may stem from other factors beyond just wanting to eat a treat or say hello, it can be trickier and you may need to back up and try some other techniques to reduce reactivity.
+In these more difficult contexts, where your dog’s reaction may stem from factors beyond just wanting to eat a treat or say hello, it can be trickier.
+You may need to back up and try some other techniques to reduce reactivity.
 (Read more about dealing with a leash-reactive dog here.)

 Transitioning away from treats

-Doing this is relatively simple: you’re going to start by signaling “leave it” and substituting praise for a treat every third cue.
-Do this for the next 2-3 practice sessions, then the next time you go on a walk or practice at home, start substituting praise for treats half the time.
-Do this for the next 2-3 practice sessions.
+Doing this is relatively simple: Start by signaling “leave it” and substituting praise for a treat every third cue.
+Do this for the next 2–3 practice sessions.
+The next time you go on a walk or practice at home, start substituting praise for treats half the time.
+Do this for the next 2–3 practice sessions.

-The goal is to slowly get them used to a non-treat reward while still keeping the high value incentive to listen.
-Eventually, feel free to transition away from treats completely.
-If your dog is extremely food motivated and starts losing interest in the “leave it” cue, continue to reward with high value treats, but only sporadically, to maintain their willingness to listen without risking overfeeding.
+The goal is to slowly get your dog used to a non-treat reward, while still keeping the high-value incentive to listen.
+If they’re extremely food-motivated and start losing interest in the “leave it” cue, continue to reward with high value treats, but only every once in a while.

 What if your dog doesn’t listen?

-If your dog doesn’t listen to your commands, it’s not necessarily because they’re being disobedient.
-They could be dealing with sensory overload, especially if there’s a very stimulating distraction on your walk, such as a barking or whining dog trying to reach your dog.
+If your dog doesn’t listen to your cues, they could be dealing with sensory overload—especially if there’s a very stimulating distraction on your walk, such as a barking or whining dog trying to reach yours.
 They could be confused by what you want from them if you’re not consistent in what behavior you reward.
-Or, heck, they could just not feel that the reward you’re potentially offering is as valuable as whatever is right in front of them.
+Or, heck, they could just not feel that the reward you’re offering is as valuable as whatever is right in front of them.

-- Use higher value treats.
-For example, if you’ve been bringing training treats on your walks but they only listen to your “leave it” sometimes, try bringing a higher value reward, such as peanut butter or jerky, to reinforce that listening to you is better than ignoring you.
+- Use higher-value treats.
+If you’ve been bringing training treats on your walks, but your dog only listens to your “leave it” sometimes, try bringing something they like better to reinforce that listening to you is better than ignoring you.

 - Tell your dog to sit before telling them to leave it.
-Using an easy command can prime them for listening mode, and it’s also a simple way to manage a dog who is having trouble executing the command consistently.
+Using an easy cue can prime your dog for listening mode, and it’s also a simple way to manage a dog who is having trouble executing the cue consistently.

-- If they ignore your command, don’t repeat yourself over and over.
-This teaches your dog that your command (in this instance, “leave it”) is meaningless or that it’s okay to ignore you and respond on their schedule.
+- If they ignore your cue, don’t repeat yourself over and over.
+This teaches your dog that your cue (in this instance, “leave it”) is meaningless, or that it’s okay to ignore you and respond on their schedule.

 - If you’re having a hard time making progress, reaching out to a trusted trainer is always a good idea.
 They can often offer guidance and missing ingredients that can mean a breakthrough on a stubborn skill.